Our Sound Testing Procedure

 Our sound testing procedure is quite simple and our acoustic engineer will be happy to explain this on site.
-Essentially, for party walls there is one type of sound insulation test which is airborne sound test and for compartment floors there are two types of sound insulation tests which are airborne and impact sound insulation tests.
+Essentially, for sound testing party walls you are only required to carry out airborne sound insulation testing and for party floors there are two types of sound insulation tests which are airborne and impact sound insulation tests.
 The airborne sound insulation test is carried out by means of a loudspeaker emitting a steady source of noise on one side of the partition (wall or floor) to be measured.
 The corresponding sound level is measured on the other side of the partition.

 Impact sound insulation tests are carried out by means of a tapping machine placed on the floor sample to be measured and the noise measured in the room or space below.
 Calculations are done based on these measurement and the above mentioned parameters are calculated and compared to the Building Regulations Part E sound insulation requirements for the given type of the building.
 It is important that the building to be sound tested is completely finished and sealed with no sound leakage through doors and windows.
 Please see our check list for sound insulation testing for more information.